richemslie/gzero_data/breakthrough/readme.md

 to double check.

-kt5 - configured with a very small network, and ran with maximum number evals so could continuously train, and just left to run unattened for for 3 days (with 3 gpus).
+kt5 - configured with a very small network, and ran with maximum number evals so could continuously train, and just left to run unattended for for 3 days (with 3 gpus).

 *Conclusion: quantity of data triumphs quality - as long train early & train often*